Aliases for C3 Gene

 GeneCards Summary for C3 Gene

 C3 (Complement C3) is a Protein Coding gene.
 Diseases associated with C3 include C3 Deficiency and Hemolytic Uremic Syndrome, Atypical 5.
-Among its related pathways are Peptide ligand-binding receptors and Complement Pathway.
+Among its related pathways are Toxoplasmosis and Immune response Lectin induced complement pathway.
 GO annotations related to this gene include receptor binding and C5L2 anaphylatoxin chemotactic receptor binding.
 An important paralog of this gene is C4B.

 UniProtKB/Swiss-Prot for C3 Gene